9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

     `[a,b,c]`, then the turn made by `[b,c,d]`, then `[c,d,e]`.
 Your function should return a list of `Direction`.
-5. Using the code from the preceding three exercises, implement Graham\'s scan algorithm for the convex hull of a set of 2D points.
+5. Using the code from the preceding three exercises, implement Graham's scan algorithm for the convex hull of a set of 2D points.
     You can find good description of what a [convex hull](http://en.wikipedia.org/wiki/Convex_hull) is, and how the
     [Graham scan algorithm](http://en.wikipedia.org/wiki/Graham_scan)